 Final Words!

-To sum up, high and low image resolution is something to look for based on the image’s purpose.
+To sum up, difference between high resolution vs low resolution images is something to look for based on the image’s purpose.
 As for e-commerce, real estate and other business purposes, high-resolution pictures are a mandate as they will showcase the features of the products in utter detail.

 On the other hand, professional photographers use the type of image resolution based on their requirements.
 For instance, a high-resolution wildlife image with utmost precision will grab more eyeballs in an exhibition.